BenYI/Topological_Nulls/README.md

 Code to completely generate the poster: 'Magnetic Nulls from the Topological Perspective' presented at APS DPP 2019 by Ben Israeli et al.

-Prerequisites: Blender, LaTeX (including the LaTeX packages: qrcode, beamer, beamerposter)
+Prerequisites: Blender, LaTeX (including the LaTeX packages: qrcode, beamer, beamerposter, wrapfig)

 Setup: